89-90 Church Street and the Vaulted Cellar Beneath

 There are two doorways in the cellar, but both have been bricked up.
 That on the road side has early sandstone door pillars and a carved lintel; above this was the normal entrance from the road, similar to other Church Street properties.
 The stones at the bottom of the door have grooves where wheels or runners have worn them down.

-To the far left in a comer is a half-concealed window; the top of the stonework can be seen from the street just above the pavement near the comer of St. Mary’s Lane.
+To the far left in a corner is a half-concealed window; the top of the stonework can be seen from the street just above the pavement near the corner of St. Mary’s Lane.
 In the past it could have been used as a coal-chute, but this seems unlikely if the entrance from Church Street was in use.

 The doorway or opening in the wall facing Church Street was probably bricked up with stone when a property was built onto the rear of the shop.
 If the cellar was used as a dwelling this is where the fireplace or hearth must have been, as now there are only boards above the doorway, where the chimney stack would have been prior to the rebuilding in this century of the premises above.